How to Lose Weight While Breastfeeding Without Affecting Milk Supply

 - Healing faster postpartum.

-- Better able to care for your baby.
+- Being better able to care for your baby.

 - Fewer food cravings.